Scrum from the Trenches - Product Backlog Refinement is a Scrum Team Responsibility

 - Teach the importance of shared responsibility in Product Backlog Refinement;

-- Teach on metrics that can help the Development Team raise their transparency on the way they deliver and collaborate, i.e. lead time, cycle time, flow, time to learn, time to market etc.;
+- Teach on metrics that can help the Scrum Team raise their transparency on the way they deliver and collaborate, i.e. lead time, cycle time, flow, time to learn, time to market etc.;

-- Teach and coach the Product Owner and Development Team on self-organizing (anti) patterns, like the example given earlier;
+- Teach and coach the Product Owner and Developers on self-organizing (anti) patterns, like the example given earlier;

-- Help the Development Team in slicing PBI's in various ways, while still being able to deliver a "Done"-increment within the Sprint.
+- Help the Developers in slicing PBI's in various ways, while still being able to deliver a "Done"-increment within the Sprint.

 This article on Product Backlog refinement shows that Refinement is more than just a meeting where the whole Scrum Team is having a discussion.
 It requires and involves everyone with shared and special responsibilities.
 It's easy to lose sight of the importance of Product Backlog refinement because of your focus on the Sprint.
 But making time for healthy Product Backlog Refinement makes way for an awesome collaboration and teamwork, building a product that customers really enjoy!